 There will be adapted/reduced activities to ensure adherence to sanitary guidelines, as much outdoor time as possible – weather permitting, no trip days, and reduced pool availability.
 Camp will still be focused on games, sports and activities, just with much smaller groups and enhanced cleanliness guidelines.

 Will there be programs offered at the Community Center?

 Yes, the community center will also offer their half and full day options for children’s activities and will be available for registration on the same day.

 Is there a Tennis Camp this year?

-We are hoping to offer a Tennis camp this summer, but it will not be a stream of the regular day camp as we need to maintain group integrity.
-If tennis camp is to be available, we would expect tennis campers to operate as one group together for the day.
-More details should be available closer to registration day, so keep an eye out!
+We are able to offer a Tennis camp this summer, but it will not be a stream of the regular day camp as we need to maintain group integrity.
+Tennis campers should expect operate as one group together for the day.

 What sort of enhanced safety protocols are there?